ericharmeling/in-60-seconds/PITCHME.md

 @ul[spaced]
 - A SQL query is issued from a gateway node.
 - The gateway node locates node with the leaseholder replica for the range of interest.
-- Since all read and write requests go through the leaseholder, that node contains the latest, verified replica.
+- All read and write requests go through the leaseholder, so that replica contains the latest, verified range data.
 - For reads, the leaseholder simply sends back the requested data to the gateway node.
 @ulend
 @snapend